-LOS ANGELES (CNS) - The search continued today for three or four men in their 20s suspected of shooting to death a USC student who was the son of an Oakland City Council member in an apparent robbery attempt near the campus.
+LOS ANGELES (CNS) - A search is continuing for three or four men in their 20s suspected of shooting to death a USC student who was the son of an Oakland City Council member in an apparent robbery attempt near the campus.

-The victim was identified as Victor McElhaney, a 21-year-old student at USC's Thornton School of Music and son of Oakland City Council member Lynette Gibson McElhaney.
+The victim was identified as Victor McElhaney, a 21-year-old student at USC's Thornton School of Music and son of Oakland City Councilwoman Lynette Gibson McElhaney.

-Lynette Gibson McElhaney described her son as “a son of Oakland.
-He was a musician who drew his inspiration from the beat, soul and sound of the Town and he belonged in every nook and cranny of Oakland.”
+McElhaney described her son as “a son of Oakland.
+He was a musician who drew his inspiration from the beat, soul and sound of the town and he belonged in every nook and cranny of Oakland.”

-Interim USC President Wanda Austin sent out a statement informing the USC community of McElhaney's death, the Daily Trojan reported.
+Interim USC President Wanda Austin sent out a statement informing the USC community of McElhaney's death.
 In it she expressed her condolences to his family and friends.

 “He believed in the power of music to touch lives to heal and to bring hope,” Austin said.